fullheightcoding/goalsetter/README.md

 Scope:

 Create and set SMART goals using a client in the form of a web browser, Android, or IOS.
+Work to be done:
+- Create a new project for each layer below.
+- Create and update each layer as required.

 Description: